 Hard decisions about the levels of support customers can expect are unavoidable at this stage, particularly in SaaS, where customers are not locked into long-term contracts and can quit at any time.
 One prioritization option that can be extremely successful is a VIP customer support tier for key customers.
-This can be an explicit Service Level Agreement (SLA) on certain custom deals or price plans, or it can just be an internal emphasis on giving your most valuable customers a little white glove treatment to ensure they have a great experience.
+This can be an explicit Service Level Agreement (SLA) on certain custom deals or price plans that charge a small monthly fee, or it can just be an internal emphasis on giving your most valuable customers a little white glove treatment to ensure they have a great experience.

 Here’s how we made that happen.